thirdworldists/thirdworldists.github.io/about.md

 {% include points_of_unity %}

-For further information, consult our list of [RAIM publications](/publications/) or our media cells, listed below.
+For further information, consult our [cardinal principles](/members/cardinal-principles/), our list of [RAIM publications](/publications/), or our media cells (listed below).

 ## What do we do?